 I mean, you can see the legacy of that when we look at World War II and the Double V Campaign.
 That is a heavy focus on - we're going to have victory abroad but also victory at home against racism, bigotry.persecution, subjugation, right?
 All of that.

 TT: People take - they learn the lessons from the First World War - and ensure that their sacrifice and their service is not forgotten.

 AN: Absolutely, yes.
-And so you even see - in the aftermath of the Great War - Emmett J Scott, who is the special assistant secretary to the Secretary of War in the Great War - so he also happens to be African-American.
+And so you even see - in the aftermath of the Great War - Emmett J. Scott, who is the Special Assistant Secretary to the Secretary of War in the War - so he also happens to be African-American.
 He is going to write a history of African-Americans in the Great War.
 He does quite the job compiling information and documentation about the war effort - and about - African-American service in the war, itself.
 And so there's - a lot going on that - in the aftermath of the war - to try to make sure that - what happens with the Spanish-American War does not happen with World War One.

 So, what I mean, there - what I'm referring to there, is the focus in the Spanish-American War on Theodore Roosevelt and the Rough Riders as being the big victors of San Juan Hill and Kettle Hill, when in fact you actually have, one of the African-American units, the 10th Cavalry taking a huge part in capturing Kettle Hill - but that part of the story is - is kind of muddled - and, kind of pushed off to the side.

 And so, there's definitely - this attempt with World War One to ensure that the legacy - that that memory will be held on - even if it's even just for the African-American Community initially - and then it'll spread beyond that - but the emphasis to your record, I think is very important.